ElectraMod/ElectraMod-Docs/docs/codeeditor.md

 :::

 ## Restore Points
-Restore Points are an auto-saving feature in PenguinMod in the case you forgot to save your project.
+Restore Points are an auto-saving feature in ElectraMod in the case you forgot to save your project.
 :::danger
 Do not rely on Restore Points for saving as they may be randomly deleted by your computer or browser.
 If you switch browsers or clear your browsing data, you may lose any restore points you had.